 So what makes "Down on the Upside" still a relevant and effective album in a dying genre, is precisely the reason that ultimately led to the band's dissolution.
 The boldness to do things differently, the courage to open up to new directions, and the desire for diversity.

 The song "Burden In My Hand" makes massive use of mandolins.
 "Zero Chance" is melancholy at its best which shows the complexity of the band and the new direction it was heading.
 "Tv Cobb" combines contrasting elements of punk and country, and the monotonous guitar line in the slow and dark "Applebite", corresponds with Robert Smith's famous guitar line from "The Cure", in the song "A Forest", played at a slow speed.

-It is important to emphasize, that the versatility on this album did not change the band's identity, and you can still hear a lot of good-rooted grunge pieces here.
+It is important to emphasize, that the versatility of this album did not change the band's identity, and you can still hear a lot of good-rooted grunge pieces here.
 "Pretty Noose" opens up the album with heavy, gloomy, and dark sounds, familiar to us from previous works by the band.
-"Rhinosaur" that comes right after has a classic grunge sound, as do "Never Named" and "Never The Machine Forever" which are a bit reminiscent of the old "Soundgarden".
+"Rhinosaur" which comes right after has a classic grunge sound, as do "Never Named" and "Never The Machine Forever" which are a bit reminiscent of the old "Soundgarden".

 To sum up, it may not be Soundgarden's best album, but at the same time, it's still a great album by a huge band, featuring memorable moments.
 "Pretty Noose", "Burden In My Hand", "Blow Up The Outside World", "Dusty" and others, will continue to resonate in Chris Cornell's mighty voice, in the history of rock forever...